-GL Account is short for General Ledger Account.
 The GL Account is for your main financial classifications of your top-level financial statements used to compare year-to-year results and present them to your investors.
 GL Accounts are typically not changed very much unless there are significant changes in your business model.
-It would be common to add one to two GL accounts per year but not at a frequency much greater than this.
+It would be common to add one or two GL accounts per year but not at a frequency much greater than this.

 Naming GL Accounts

-We recommend naming your GL Accounts with numbers followed by a dash and text.
-The numbers allow you to easily sort the trial balance and other key reports while users can search for GL Accounts by typing in the first few characters of the account name.
-It is best to leave gaps in numbers so you can add additional GL accounts in the future where they may best fit.
+Accounting Seed recommends naming your GL Accounts with numbers followed by a dash and text.
+The numbers allow easy sorting of the trial balance and other key reports while users can search for GL Accounts by typing in the first few characters of the account name.
+It is best to leave gaps in number ranges so you can add additional GL accounts in the future where they may best fit.